zavoloklom/dnd-flavored-markdown/content/en.md

 Visual reference: Mediterranean towns such as Atrani (Italy).

+The town is divided into several districts—Dockside District, Craft District, Abandoned District, Velvet Row, and Central District.

 You can hand the players a **map without labels** after speaking with **Hurgkhan** or **Duncan**, or if they explicitly ask to “get the lay of the town.”